 Alan and Trisha have established a Political Action Committee

-Is RCV the best election method?
+Which is the best election method?

-RCV is explicitly permitted in Article II, Section 16, of the Oregon Constitution:
+Ranked Choice Voting and Proportional Representation are explicitly permitted in Article II, Section 16, of the Oregon Constitution:

 “Provision may be made by law for the voter’s direct or indirect expression of his [sic] first, second or additional choices among the candidates for any office.
 For an office which is filled by the election of one person it may be required by law that the person elected shall be the final choice of a majority of the electors voting for candidates for that office.”